This document shows examples for using the

 effect-function from the effects-package.

-Plots the estimated marginal means of Two-Way Repeated Measures AN(C)OVA, which was the former
+Plots the estimated marginal means of interactions with categorical variables (which was the former

-sjp.emm.int function (which is now deprecated.
-This plot type plots estimated marginal means (also called least square means or marginal means) of (significant) interaction terms in two-way repeated measure ANOVA or ANCOVA.
+sjp.emm.int function that is now deprecated).
+This plot type plots estimated marginal means (also called least square means or marginal means) of (significant) interaction terms, e.g. in two-way repeated measure ANOVA or ANCOVA.
 This function may be used, for example, to plot differences in interventions between control and treatment groups over multiple time points, as described here.

 # Note that the data sets used in the following examples may # not be perfectly suitable for fitting linear models. # fit "dummy" model. fit <- lm(weight ~ Diet * Time, data = ChickWeight)